ZeroCool940711/new-frontera/docs/source/topics/architecture.rst

 Data Flow
 ---------

-The data flow in Frontera is controlled by the Frontier Manager, all data passes through the manager-middlewares-backend scheme and goes like this:
+The data flow in new_frontera is controlled by the Frontier Manager, all data passes through the manager-middlewares-backend scheme and goes like this:

 1. The frontier is initialized with a list of seed requests (seed URLs) as entry point for the crawl.